Bachelor of Science in Nursing (B.S.N.)

 Scholarships Available

-Both privately funded and professional organization scholarships are available to nursing majors.
-In addition, scholarships are awarded annually to McNeese undergraduate nursing students based on faculty recommendations, high GPAs and other criteria.
+A wide variety of scholarships are available to nursing students based on faculty recommendations, high GPAs and other criteria.
 Contact the Scholarships Office to find out more.

 Student Nurses Association

 McNeese’s Student Nurses Association is a vibrant on-campus community for nursing majors.
 Every semester, the association brings in guest speakers from a variety of nursing fields to give BSN students a glimpse into employment opportunities they have after graduation.
-Student chapter officers also have the opportunity to visit the Louisiana Association of Student Nurses convention in October and connect with local leaders in the field.
+Student chapter officers also have the opportunity to attend the Louisiana Association of Student Nurses convention and connect with local leaders in the field.

 Student Organizations

 In addition to the Student Nurses Association, there are a number of other organizations nursing majors can join.
-Housed in the College of Nursing, Be the Match is open to students in all majors.
-Students who qualify may also join the Sigma Theta Tau Nursing Honors Society chapter at McNeese.
+In their senior year, students who qualify may also join the Sigma Theta Tau International Honor Society chapter at McNeese.